 Add New Information

-The last thing you want to do is add text to your thumbnail and repeat the exact same text in your title.
+The last thing you want to do is add text to your thumbnail and repeat the exact same text in your title (more of creating the perfect title in a second).
 Though your thumbnail text won’t count towards your SEO rankings, you can still add new, interesting information to inspire viewers to click.
 For example, a 5,000 calorie challenge video could have “Easy!” written on the thumbnail.
 Though it teases that the YouTuber was able to complete the challenge, viewers will want to know how they were able to “easily” complete such a difficult challenge.

 How to Write a Good YouTube Title